 The Lord leads us to Revival Christian Academy, and we have called RCA home ever since.
-If you are still trying to decide what is best for your family, seek the Lord’s guidance, I promise you He will lead you to exactly where you are supposed to be, and He will provide the way for you to get there.
+If you are still trying to decide what is best for your family, seek the Lord’s guidance, I promise He will lead you to exactly where you are supposed to be, and He will provide the way for you to get there.